Security model

 Isolation layers

-The sandbox security model has four layers.
+The sandbox security model has five layers.
 See Isolation layers for technical details on each.

 - Hypervisor isolation: separate kernel per sandbox.
 No shared memory or processes with the host.